SUMMARY

 TAKEAWAYS

-Leica's cultural significance is based on its philosophy of humanist observation and proximity to life.
+Leica's cultural significance is built on a philosophy of humanist observation and proximity to life.

-The brand's mythos is built on human presence and attention, not technological superiority.
+The brand's mythos emphasizes human presence and responsibility, not camera specs or technological superiority.